Tonsil Cancer

 The survival rate in tonsil cancers depends on the type of tumor, its relationship with human papillomavirus (HPV), its stage, and how far it has spread.
 In particular, HPV-related tonsil cancer in young patients responds better to current treatments.
 HPV-negative tonsil cancers in older patients, on the other hand, have a relatively poor prognosis.

 Treatment of tonsil cancer is often possible.
 Especially, the success rate of treatment in the early stage of tonsil cancer is high.
-However, there are many things the doctor can do in the late stages of tonsil cancer or in case of delayed treatment.
+However, there are many things the doctor can do in the late stages of tonsil cancer or cases of delayed treatment.

 Follow-up care